 When we travel, a special dining experience creates a long-lasting memory and says “Hey world!
 We have great and interesting food in our city.”
 Finally, thanks to the Black Hoof, we got that kind of experience in Toronto.

-The Black Hoof is located at 928 Dundas Street W, Toronto, ON M6J 1W3, Canada.
+The Black Hoof was located at 928 Dundas Street W, Toronto, ON M6J 1W3, Canada.
+It is now permanently closed.